bothe-amit/LR_Delivery_Time_Prediction/README.md

 ## Note Student Comment -
 All my comments are in the code itself.
 I have tried to explain the code as much as possible.
 All my analytical observations are stated after the actual code/graph with ''' symbol and the code is explained with normal '#' comments.
 I have stored and created new data frames based on various important data milestones to reduce the requirement to run the entire file eveytime I load it.
 This is to reduce the time taken to run the code.
+Note: As instructed all the subjective questions have been answered in the python notebook.
+There could be some issue in specific symbols as its difficult to write them in python.
+Yet I have tried my best to recreate them.

 ## Assumptions -
 I have assumed that the data is clean.
 I have also assumed that the data is not corrupted and is in the correct format.